dcmi/dc-srap/docs/srap-profile.md

 > In RDF data, information about an organization can be contained within a graph with the class [Organization](http://xmlns.com/foaf/spec/#term_Organization).

+## Extending SRAP

+SRAP is designed to be open and extensible...

+For describing the accessibility of a scholarly resource, you can use the [Schema.org Accessibility Properties for Discoverability Vocabulary](https://www.w3.org/2021/a11y-discov-vocab/latest/)

 ## Appendix 1.
 Roles
 ### Examples of roles for theses and dissertations